tomyandita234-source/mogi-unified-suite/DOCKER_INSTRUCTIONS.md

 You can customize the application by modifying environment variables in the docker-compose.yml files:

-- `MONGODB_URI`: MongoDB connection string
+-   `MYSQL_ROOT_PASSWORD`: MySQL root password
+-   `MYSQL_DATABASE`: Database name
+-   `MYSQL_USER`: Database user
+-   `MYSQL_PASSWORD`: Database password
 -   `JWT_SECRET`: Secret key for JWT tokens
 -   `VITE_API_URL`: Frontend API URL

 ## Next Steps

-1. Access the frontend at http://localhost:5173
+1. Access the frontend at http://localhost
 2. Access the backend API at http://localhost:5000
 3. Test API endpoints using tools like Postman or curl
-4. Connect to MongoDB using a database client at mongodb://localhost:27017
+4. Connect to MySQL using a database client at mysql://localhost:3306

 Your application is now fully containerized and ready to use!